jeroen/openssl/README.md

 rsa_decrypt(ciphertext, key)
 ```

-Create a signature using RSA private key:
+Create a signature using your RSA private key:

 ```r
 # Sign a file with your private key